God’s Spiritual Law – Unseen Rules for Living

 God’s Judgement on a Nation

-As the Old Testament prophets stressed, God may allow corrupt government to rule for a time in order to punish the people or refine believers, but eventually such governments fall.
+As the Old Testament prophets stressed, God may allow corrupt government to rule for a time in order to punish the people or refine believers.
+But eventually all godless governments fall.
 Pagan Rome persecuted the early church, but then fell.

 Many believe Britain is guilty of deliberately flouting the generic Spiritual Law of loving God and loving our neighbour (Matthew 22:37-40).
 For example, Britain has legalised homosexuality and same-sex marriage (even the churches accept this), supported widespread abortion (even DIY home abortion), created gender confusion amongst the young (the government guides transgender teaching), promoted the teaching of evolution (it’s only a theory) as fact, and banned any other views, allowed the police to arrest street preachers even when they are simply preaching the gospel, etc..